dcminter/meminfo-rs/README.md

 ```
 If anyone's having particular trouble with that I can publish a release x64 version from time to time.

-Once installed you can run the tool as `meminfo`
+Once installed you can run the tool as `meminfo` - alternatively under Gnome you can set up the desktop file;
+copy the `meminfo.desktop` to `$HOME/.local/share/application` optionally editing it to uncomment the
+Icon entry and point it at the `meminfo.svg` file, and then issue the `update-desktop-database` command
+to load the desktop file.
+You should then be able to run the meminfo command via the search menu (Windows key),
+view and invoke it via the Show Apps button, and pin it to the dash (toolbar).

+The current SVG file is pretty ugly, I'll try to make a prettier one some time this summer.

 ## Observations